 It was our second to last night at Etosha National Park in Namibia and we were spending the last two days camping at Okaukuejo.
 If you are familiar with Etosha, you know that this is probably the most famous waterhole in Namibia.
 It is set on one side of the campground that goes by the same name and it is floodlit at night.
 Visitors sit on the benches surrounding the waterhole 24 hours a day and watch the wildlife spectacle.

 During our various visits to Okaukuejo we have seen hundreds of zebras, hyenas, elephants, giraffes, black-backed jackals, lions, rhinos, and various antelopes.
 You really don’t need to go on a game drive, you can just sit by the waterhole and enjoy.
 But even with this never-ending parade of wildlife visitors, I never thought I would witness a black rhino nursing.

-Wildlife Parade at the Waterhole
+Wildlife Parade at the Waterhole in Etosha

 That night, our wildlife watching at Okaukuejo started with a big herd of elephants.
 To sit so close to a family of elephants at night while they enjoy the waterhole is magic.
 There are no sounds (people are normally very well-behaved and sit there in silence) except for elephant rumbles.
 Elephant rumbles have the power to soothe anyone.

 Then the elephant group left, leaving the waterhole empty for the next visitor.
 A lion with two tiny cubs came for a quick drink.
 It was adorable!
 We could even hear the cubs cute attempts at roaring.
 It sounded more like a house cat with a raspy voice meowing.
 The night couldn’t get any better, right?